-The subject parcel contains mapped aquifer recharge soils (Basinger sand & Pomello sand) as shown on the USDA Soil Conservation Service Soils Survey map.
+The site has mapped aquifer recharge soils (Paola fine sand, 0 to 8 percent slopes, Candler fine sand and Pomello sand) as shown on the USDA Soil Conservation Service Soils Survey map.
+Mapped topographic elevations indicate the soils may consist of Type 3 Aquifer Recharge soils that have impervious area restrictions.
 The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.